tharequest/howlyvine/README.md

 # → output goes to ./dist/
 ```

-All data is saved to `localStorage` — it persists across browser sessions.

 ## 📦 Deploy to Pinata (IPFS)

 1. Run `bun run build` → `dist/` folder is created